localch/querybuilder/README.markdown

   query. "start" means that the field gets added by default but is not required.
 The default is empty.
 * preset: Default value to include when the field is selected.
 * description: Description of the field.
 Can contain HTML.
+Additionally possible values can be embedded within pipes.
+That will make them clickable so it directly puts the value into the text field.

         fields: {
             appid: {